 I did this brunch with my mother and she really doesn’t eat much.
 Only very small portions throughout the day.
-Let me say that the buffet turned out to be her turmoil, haha.
+Let me just say that the buffet turned out to be her turmoil in a way.
 I will tell a bit more about that later on.
-So my advice would be, skip lunch before you come here and eat a small breakfast.
+So my advice would be, skip lunch before you come here and eat a tiny breakfast.
 You want to be able to sample as many dishes as possible.

 They have a smorgasbord of savory dishes to choose from.
-Both Thai inspired nibbles, as well as the traditional English cucumber sandwiches, mini sausages, sushi, olives etc. Makes me really hungry to just think about these.
-(May I add that I am just slightly hangover and craving for salty foods at the moment.)
+Both Thai inspired nibbles, as well as the traditional English cucumber sandwiches, mini sausages, sushi, olives, etc. Makes me really hungry just thinking about these.
 But don’t get over excited, we didn’t come here for the hors d’oveurs.
-It’s the CHOCOLATE!
+It’s the CHOCOLATE we’re after!

-I went crazy when I saw all the sweets here, in the beautiful salon setting.
+I went crazy when I saw all the sweets here, in the prestigious salon setting.
 And yes, I’m a sweet junkie.
 Cakes, pastries, chocolate, ice cream… you name it, I love it.
-The cakes and tortes are delicious but also delicate and beautiful.
-There are warm desserts as well, such as scones and sticky date pudding.
+The cakes and tortes are delicious, delicate and eye-pleasing.
+Moreover, there are warm desserts as well, such as scones and sticky date pudding.
 We don’t actually have sticky date pudding in Finland (we should, though) but I fell in love with this yummy dessert while living in London and Australia and it’s one of my favorite desserts.

 If you wish to stay a tad bit healthier, you can dip fruits and marshmallows in chocolate fondue.
-For a non-alcoholic drink, I’d recommend a hot chocolate which the chef prepares in front of your eyes, you only need to choose the chocolate type from 20 or so high-quality chocolate varieties originating from all over the world.
-If you crave for something not so hot, you can try their ice creams and my advice actually would be having some vanilla icecream with your sticky date pudding.
+For a non-alcoholic drink, I’d recommend a hot chocolate which the chef prepares in front of your eyes.
+You only need to choose the chocolate type from 20 or so high-quality chocolate varieties originating from all over the world.
+If you are craving for something cooler, you can try their ice creams, and my advice actually would be to have some vanilla ice cream with your sticky date pudding.
 Divine!

 If you liked it, Pin It!